thenaterhood/thenaterhood.github.io/causes/net-neutrality.md

 _Improve this page.
 Fact check me, report errors, and suggest improvements [here]({{site.url}}/factcheck)._

 <a id="how-can-i-help"></a>
-# How Can I Help?
+# How Can I Help Net Neutrality?
 Remember!
 Be polite and respectful, but be assertive.
 Spamming or submitting lewd, racist, or otherwise immoral comments does not help the net neutrality cause.

 ## Contact the FCC